2023 NCAA Division I Football Championship Game

 The 2023 NCAA Division I Football Championship Game was a college football game played on January 8, 2023, at Toyota Stadium in Frisco, Texas.
-The game determined the national champion of NCAA Division I FCS for the 2022 season.
-The game featured the two finalists of the 24-team playoff bracket, which began on November 26, 2022.
-The game begin at 1:04 p.m.
-CST and was won by the South Dakota State Jackrabbits, who defeated the North Dakota State Bison, 45–21.
-It was televised on ABC.
+The game determined the national champion of NCAA Division I FCS for the 2022 season, featuring the finalists of the 24-team playoff bracket, which began on November 26, 2022.

+Top-ranked South Dakota State defeated conference rival North Dakota State 45–21 to gain their first national championship.
+Played on Sunday for the first time, the game began at 1:04 p.m.
+CST and was broadcast on ABC and ESPN+, opposite NFL regular season finales (week 18).

 Teams

-The participants were North Dakota State and South Dakota State, each from the Missouri Valley Football Conference.
+The participants were rivals North Dakota State and South Dakota State of the Missouri Valley Football Conference.
 Both teams advanced through the FCS playoff bracket to reach the championship game.